Sent Items Update

 - should be in a working condition (it cannot be disabled, needs to have a valid password, etc.),

 - in the case of hybrid environments, the account must also be either a member of the Organization Management group or Exchange Organization Administrators group in Exchange Online / Office 365 (see our Knowledge Base article on how to add a user to the Organization Management group).

 - Hybrid environments with ADFS are currently not supported.
 Single Sign-On (SSO)-enabled accounts can be used for the SIU configuration but must not use a federated domain address when configuring the service.
 Depending on the UPN address used for the Sent Items Update (SIU) service account, the SIU service will work either for mailboxes on on-premises servers (when a local, non-federated domain is used) or for mailboxes on Exchange Online servers (when an Office 365 domain is used, that is *.onmicrosoft.com).

 If you choose the automatic configuration of the SIU account (available for on-premises setups only), an account fulfilling all the above requirements will be created automatically by the Sent Items Update configuration wizard.
 If you want to assign the account manually, the software will only verify and, if necessary, add impersonation rights to the account you selected.

 Be aware that, in any case, to configure the Sent Items Update service correctly you must be logged on to the system with an account that is a member of the Domain Admins group.
 This is required because the software that runs under your account will attempt to assign impersonation rights or to create a new user, depending on how you configured it.
 For either of these two actions, the Domain Admin permissions are required.

-To open the configuration wizard of the Sent Items Update, either click Settings on the program's toolbar, choose the Sent Items Update tab and click Configure (Fig. 1.).
-If the SIU service has not been configured yet, you can also access the wizard by clicking the Click to change link in the upper right corner of the Administration Panel (Fig. 1.).
+To open the Sent Items Update configuration wizard, click Settings on the program's toolbar, go to the Sent Items Update tab and click Configure (Fig. 1.).
+If the SIU service has not been configured yet, you can also access the wizard by clicking the Click to change link in the upper-right corner of the Administration Panel (Fig. 1.).